ros-navigation/docs.nav2.org/setup_guides/lifecycle_composition/setup_lifecycle_composition.rst

 Composition
 ***********

-Composition is another new concept in ROS 2 that was introduced to reduce the memory and CPU resources by putting multiple nodes in a single process.
+Composition is the second key component nav2 task servers that was introduced to reduce the memory and CPU resources by putting multiple nodes in a single process.
 In Nav2, Composition can be used to compose all Nav2 nodes in a single process instead of launching them separately.
 This is useful for deployment on embedded systems where developers need to optimize resource usage.

 .. seealso::
    More information on Composition can be found `here <https://docs.ros.org/en/rolling/Tutorials/Intermediate/Composition.html>`_.